christopherhesse/rethinkgo/README.md

 The Go driver is most similar to the [official Javascript driver](http://www.rethinkdb.com/api/#js).

 Most of the functions have all the same names, with a capital first letter.
 See [Go Driver Documentation](http://godoc.org/github.com/christopherhesse/rethinkgo) for examples and documentation for each function.

+To use RethinkDB with this driver, you build a Query object using r.Table(), for example, and then call query.Run(session) to execute the query on the server and return an iterator for the results.
+There are 3 convenience functions on the iterator if you don't want to iterate over the results, .One(&result) for a query that returns a single result, .Collect(&results) for multiple results, and .Exec() for a query that returns an empty response (for instance, .TableCreate(string)).

 The important types are r.Expression, r.List (used for Arrays, an alias for []interface{}), and r.Map (used for Objects, an alias for map[string]interface{}).